WICG/aom/explainer.md

 - Not reflecting from `accessibleNode` back to ARIA means:
   - There is no need to handle cases such as related nodes where Accessible Properties can express things which ARIA cannot;
-  - Setting Accessible Properties will not have the performance implications of setting a DOM attribute.
+  - Setting Accessible Properties will be guaranteed not to trigger a layout for most users, unlike setting a DOM attribute.
 - `accessibleNode` properties taking precedence means:
   - authors do not need to explicitly remove ARIA attributes to ensure `accessibleNode` properties apply,